-Quick story: One of the venues we fish at Folkestone, Kent can be a great haunt for those bass.
+Quick story: One of the venues we fish at Folkestone, Kent, can be a great haunt for that bass.
 But one of the marks we fish is a long way from any form of parking.
 Now for me, the last thing you want is a great big heavy pair of waders.
-Not unless you’re trying to lose weight you’re going to sweat your nuts or tits off.
-In these scenarios, the stocking foot waders are a great choice.
+Not unless you’re trying to lose weight, you’re going to sweat your nuts or tits off.
+So in these scenarios, the stocking foot waders are a great choice.

 How To Find A Leak In Your Stocking Foot Waders

-As far as the stocking foot part of your waders (where mine are currently leaking) there is a simple method to finding the leak.
+As far as the stocking foot part of your waders (where mine are currently leaking), finding the leak is a simple method.

 - Make sure your waders are dry then turn your inside out.